mlwrogers/cpaas-sandbox/docs/sms/buildAnSmsAppIn2mins.md

 layout: default
 title: 2-way SMS in 2 mins
 parent: SMS
-nav_order: 4
 ---

-**_DRAFT_**

 # A 2-way SMS app in less than 2 mins!

 Credit: This was contributed by [Filipe Leitao.](https://github.com/fleitao/) {: .fs-2 }

 This short guide will help you to build a simple node.js app that will enable you to send and receive SMS messages straight from your terminal/bash.
+To see it action, just skip past the details and check out the video at the bottom of this page!

 ## What You'll Need